ashyu0216/ML-ICU/results_interpretation.md

 | Robustness [0.05, 0.95] | 78 | 9 | 0.006 | [-0.180, 0.192] | [-0.057, 0.059] |

-Both intervals comfortably contain zero, and both trims now agree in sign (small, positive) — a more stable and more defensible result than the earlier sign-flipping version.
+Both intervals comfortably contain zero, and both trims now agree in sign (small, positive), a more stable and more defensible result than the earlier sign-flipping version.
 The naive logistic-regression estimate (0.067 and 0.050 respectively) is similar in magnitude to the DML point estimates here; the two methods agree more closely on this cohort than